EricGiovanni/sniffer/README.md

   - Privileged/Administrative Rights
   - Linux Operating System

-## Suport
+## Support
-	- Suport IPv6 : ICMP ,UDP, TCP
+	- Support IPv6 : ICMP ,UDP, TCP

 ## Can filter
 	- That is possible filter the data from the follow packets: